 Can I bring my dog?

 Guide and Assistance Dogs only are allowed.
 No other dogs or pets of any kind are allowed on site.

 Can I enter & exit the festival during the day?

 Yes.
-Keep your wristband on and you can pop in and out of the festival during the day up to 8pm on Saturday and all day on Sunday.
+Keep your wristband on and you can pop in and out of the festival.
 Why not explore our wildlife reserve at Cambourne.
 There will also be guided walks that will take you to explore the fabulous areas for wildlife in Cambourne, these will be organised from the festival venue during the daytime.

 Sponsorship opportunities are available for businesses.
 Please get in touch with our Corporate Team: email@example.com